makingthematrix/scala-suffix/README.md

 If you are a creator of a Scala library, you can simply add the `Automatic-Module-Name` property to `META-INF/MANIFEST.MF` by yourself.
 In most cases, people will use your library with sbt and then this won't be necessary, but it won't hurt them either, and while doing this you will help people who use Maven.
 In case you use sbt for building your library, all you need to do is at these two lines somewhere in your `build.sbt`:
 ```
 Compile / packageBin / packageOptions +=
-  Package.ManifestAttributes("Automatic-Module-Name" -> name.value)
+  Package.ManifestAttributes("Automatic-Module-Name" -> NAME)
 ```
-(`name` here is the name of the library, without the version suffix).
+(`NAME` here is the name of the library, without the version suffix).